rickdenhaan/pathe-php/README.md

 * Your personal details.
 Calling $client->getPersonalData() will return a Pathe\PersonalData object.
 * The last 100 movies you watched.
 Calling $client->getCustomerHistory() will return an array of Pathe\HistoryItem entities
 * Your reservation history.
 Calling $client->getReservationHistory() will return an array of Pathe\HistoryItem entities
+* Your Unlimited/Gold Card usage history.
+Calling $client->getCardHistory() with a card number and PIN code will return an array of Pathe\HistoryItem entities, of which the Reservation contains the date/time at which the tickets were picked up.
+It is possible to filter the result by month, by supplying the month as a third argument and the year as a fourth argument.

 It is also possible to update your Pathé user details by calling $client->updatePersonalData() with a modified Pathe\PersonalData object.
 This will return a new Pathe\PersonalData object, freshly retrieved from Pathé after sending the updated information.